 You can listen to The AwardsWatch Podcast wherever you stream podcasts, from iTunes, iHeartRadio, Soundcloud, Stitcher, Spotify, Audible, Amazon Music and more.

-This podcast runs 3h21m.
-We will be back next week to do discuss the latest film release, Blitz, and doing a character actor movie draft.
+This podcast runs 1h8m.
+We will be back next week to discuss some of the latest 2024 film releases before the end of the year.

 Music: “Modern Fashion” from AShamaleuvmusic (intro), “B-3” from BoxCat Games Nameless: The Hackers RPG Soundtrack (outro).

 Welcome to Director Watch!
 On this AwardsWatch podcast, co-hosts Ryan McQuade and Jay Ledbetter attempt to breakdown, analyze, and ultimately, get inside the mind of some of cinema’s greatest auteurs.
 In doing so, they will look at their filmographies, explore what drives them artistically and what makes their decision making process so fascinating.
 Add in a few silly tangents and a fun game at the end of the episode and you’ve got yourself a podcast we truly hope you love.
-On episode 70 of the Director Watch Podcast, the boys discuss the next film in their Carl Franklin series, Out of Time (2003).
+On episode 74 of the Director Watch Podcast, the boys discuss the next film in their Krzysztof Kieślowski series, Three Colours: Red (1994).

 You can listen to the Director Watch Podcast wherever you stream podcasts, from iTunes, iHeartRadio, Soundcloud, Stitcher, Spotify, Audible, Amazon Music and more.

-This podcast runs 2h03m.
-The guys will be back next week to begin their series on the films of Krzysztof Kieślowski with a review of his film, The Double Life of Veronique.
+This podcast runs 1h29m.
+The guys will be back next week to begin their new series on the films of Nancy Meyers with a review of her film, the 1998 remake of The Parent Trap.
 You can rent it via iTunes and Amazon Prime rental in preparation for the next episode of Director Watch.
 Till then, let’s get into it.

 Music: MUSICALIFE, from Pond5 (intro) and “B-3” from BoxCat Games Nameless: The Hackers RPG Soundtrack (outro).